-Here we share our top tips on how to write a supporting statement to help your job application shine from the top of the pile.
+Ten2Two shares top tips on how to write a great supporting statement to help your job application shine from the top of the pile.

-When you’re applying for something, remember that you’re being judged from the moment someone opens up your CV – and your covering letter or email is so important to get your reader to this point.
+When you’re applying for something, remember that you’re being judged from the moment someone opens up your CV.
+Your supporting statement, covering letter or email is so important to get your reader to this point.
 Always think about your audience when you’re composing an application.
 Don’t just write, “Please put me forward for this role” and leave it at that.
 You need to sell yourself from the word go.

 Sometimes your application will be one of hundreds that end up on a recruiter’s desktop, so you need to do everything you can to be chosen as one of the best.
 And that’s often before you’ve even been put forward for the role you want.
 And remember, recruiters might even use your words when describing you to the client.